vavrek/oa-arch/README.md

 [https://youtu.be/D99V9Ge9IaE](https://youtu.be/D99V9Ge9IaE)

 ## Installation
-Download and unzip the OA source code archive into a directory of your choice.
+Download and unzip the Open Assistant source code archive into a directory of your choice.

 Make files `oa.sh` and `oa.py` executable with the command: